equinixmetal-archive/docs-packet-legacy/guides/kubernetes/k8s-on-packet.md

 ## Commercial Deployment Solutions

 * [Loodse](https://www.loodse.com/): Enterprise software that automates multicloud, on-prem, and edge operations with a single management UI for Kubernetes.
-* [NetApp Kubernetes Service](https://stackpoint.io): Packet is the only bare metal provider supported by Stackpoint, which offers a universal control plane for managed Kubernetes.
 * [Platform9](https://platform9.com): Packet works closely with Platform9, a managed cloud provider, to enable users with Kubernetes, Openstack, and Serverless solutions.
 * [Cloud66](https://www.cloud66.com/): London-based Cloud66 offers a managed Kubernetes container service called Maestro, which is tested against Packet.
 * [RedHat OpenShift](https://www.openshift.com/): OpenShift is an open source container application platform by Red Hat based on the Kubernetes container orchestrator for enterprise app development and deployment.